Start, and finish the ARE.

 Here's What You Need To Get Started.

-- For multiple choice, the Archiflash Desktop software covers all divisions.
-Study at your own pace while preparing for the graphic vignettes.
+- Archiflash Desktop software covers all multiple-choice divisions.
+Study at your own pace while also preparing for the graphic vignettes.

-- For the graphic vignettes, the book, Solutions-Understanding the Graphic Vignettes of the ARE, covers each of the 11 graphic vignettes, in detail.
+- Solutions-Understanding the Graphic Vignettes of the ARE, is a thorough how-to manual where you'll learn how to approach and solve each of the 11 graphic vignettes.

-2. The Vignette Package for each division includes all of these proven study tools at a discount:
+2. The Vignette Package for each division provides you with the tools to learn AND practice solving the vignettes successfully.
+Each package includes all of these proven study tools at a discount:

 - Insight Videos